 If you plead guilty, you will then face the punishment that the court imposes upon you.
 If you plead not guilty, a trial date will be set.
 It is advised that you speak with a lawyer from our firm before you make a decision.
 Serious errors could have taken place in your case at any point, from an illegal police stop to errors in the arrest process, to faulty equipment or other errors.
 It is dangerous to appear in court at any time without an attorney representing you as the situation can get out of control quickly.
 If you are convicted or plead guilty, you can expect certain penalties to be imposed, including a mandatory fine of $250, and based upon your BAC level, you could face a mandatory minimum of 5 or 10 days in jail.

 Your license will be revoked, and if you have no prior DUI convictions on record, you could gain restricted driving privileges.
 To gain a restricted license, you have several requirements that must be fulfilled with regard to your auto insurance.
 For a second offense, expect a much more difficult legal problem, as your jail sentence will be longer, and to gain a restricted license, you will be required to have an ignition interlock device installed in any vehicle you drive, at your own cost.
 A third offense will be charged as a felony.

-Contact our Virginia DUI lawyer at the Law Offices of Michael A. Pignone immediately if you have been arrested and charged with DUI.
+Contact the Law Offices of Michael A. Pignone immediately if you have been arrested and charged with DUI.
 We will review every detail of your case and craft a strategy to help you seek to avoid the consequences of a conviction.